 Then this man, by means of a divine power, is brought to pray; he is caused by the blessed Spirit to approach God.
 Has there been in any of us a moment in our lives when this has taken place?
 When in some sense destitute, God has caused us to pray?
 What makes the difference?
 What is the source of prayer?
-What ers; and then he may have it made makes the transfer, as it were, from justly, if God sent him to hell, and is exerted by an Almighty power in can confess; before, he may have tried to do so, and the Lord knows how much prayer there has been in the confession, but there has been no comfort, and no sweet hope in Him.
-Now, destitute as he feels himself to be, he prays; and the Lord says "He will regard the prayer of soul is found begging for mercy, if ever you are found at the Throne of heaven and earth shall pass away, you shall never be lost.
+What justly, if God sent him to hell, and is exerted by an Almighty power in down from God Himself.
+Now he is the knowledge that the Lord has can confess; before, he may have tried to do so, and the Lord knows how much prayer there has been in the confession, but there has been no comfort, and no sweet hope in Him.
+Now, destitute as he feels himself to be, he prays; and the Lord says "He will regard the prayer of the destitute."
+He must regard it, ing soul, to direct his eyes from his a regarding of the prayer; for it is because He gives it; and He does not own destitution to Another who is give it to mock him.
+If ever your infinitely rich, and full of sufficiency soul is found begging for mercy, if ever you are found at the Throne of grace asking for pardon, though son of the Son of God, the Mediator, heaven and earth shall pass away, you shall never be lost.
 Your prayer must be heard, for God has linked in His blessed Word prayer, confession of sin, and pleading for forgiveness, with the atoning Sacrifice that Christ made on Calvary.
 Says He, concerning this praying soul, the Father speaking of Christ, "He shall see of the travail of His soul, and shall be satisfied."
 And it is written that "there shall be joy in heaven over one sinner that repenteth."
 Christ looks down with satisfaction upon a poor, destitute soul, that is cut off from all hope, and all help, and He regards him with favor.
-He is satisfied to see there in that poor sinner, despise their prayer.'

-fort, when it is brought to the soul, from his destitute soul.
+He is satisfied to see there in that poor sinner, souls, and to destitute, praying souls, arrive safely in heaven.
+The budfeelingly destitute: "He will regard dings of hope are very sweet; the the prayer of the destitute, and not contrast between this and the prethe prayer of the destitute"?
+It is that is made to it.
+Now he is taught Is this a prayer of those who are first of all for Him to condescend to he must not attempt to do anything destitute of an assurance of interest receive it.
+This shall be for the com- himself, that there is nothing for in Christ?
+Are you destitute of fort of the soul; the promise is for him to do; "but oh," says he, "what power to assure yourselves?
+Has the his comfort, and it is an absolute I want is to get to Christ, to know Lord regarded your prayer so far promise.
+"He will regard the prayer Him, to feel that I am His, and that as to make you say in your very of the destitute."
+But then the com- He is mine."
+This draws out prayer soul, "He can save me, if He will. fort, when it is brought to the soul, from his destitute soul.